Things to do in Santorini? No worries, you’re in the right place 😉

 This boat trip is the fifth of my top seven things to do in Santorini.

-6 – The most picturesque and charming village
+6 – Visit Oia: the most picturesque and charming village

 We arrived at Oia’s port and from there I had two options to get into town: walk on the steps or ride a donkey for 5 euros.